j-andrews7/halfBaked/.github/ISSUE_TEMPLATE/feature_request_template.md

 assignees: ''
 ---

-Please ask questions about how to use `halfBaked` on the Bioconductor Support Site at <https://support.bioconductor.org> using the appropriate tag(s) including the one for this package.

 **Note**.
 Update the issue title to summarize the feature request.

 ## Is the feature request related to a problem?